oracle/zfssa-csi-driver/examples/block-vsc/README.md

 the storage capacity of a persistent volume claim to provision a persistent volume using this snapshot.
 For example, the storage capacity in ../block-snapshot/block-pvc-from-snapshot.yaml

-Optionally, verify the volume snapshot exists on ZFS Storage Appliance.
-The snapshot name on ZFS Storage Appliance should have the volume snapshot UID as the suffix.
+Optionally, verify the volume snapshot exists on the Oracle ZFS Storage Appliance.
+The snapshot name on Oracle ZFS Storage Appliance should have the volume snapshot UID as the suffix.

 ## Creating persistent volume claim